ibm-cloud-docs/containers/ingress-domains.md

 This functionality is available in beta and is subject to change.
 {: beta}

 {{site.data.keyword.cloud_notm}} provides a managed, internal provider that you can use to create your own domains.
 With the managed domain provider, you do not need to create and maintain an account with an external provider.
-You can also utilize health check monitoring for your managed domains.
+You can also use health check monitoring for your managed domains.
 When creating a domain with the internal provider, you specify a subdomain name, such as `exampledomain`, and the new domain is named in the format `exampledomain.<zone>.containers.appdomain.cloud`.

 You can also use your own {{site.data.keyword.cis_full_notm}} instance as an external provider for your cluster domains.